Typhoon Haiyan: Meteorological history

 On November 2, the Joint Typhoon Warning Center (JTWC) began monitoring a broad low-pressure area about 425 km east-southeast of Pohnpei, one of the states in the Federated States of Micronesia.
 As the system moved through a region favoring tropical cyclogenesis, the Japan Meteorological Agency (JMA) classified it as a tropical depression early on November 3.

-The system quickly intensified into a tropical storm, prompting the JMA to assign it the name Haiyan (海燕 (petrel)) at 00:00 UTC on November 4.
+The system quickly intensified into a tropical storm, prompting the JMA to assign it the name Haiyan at 00:00 UTC on November 4.
+(Note: The name Haiyan (Mandarin: 海燕, [xaɪ˧˩˧ jɛn˥˩]) was contributed by China and means storm petrel in Mandarin.)
 Tracking generally westward along the southern periphery of a subtropical ridge, rapid intensification ensued by November 5 as a central dense overcast with an embedded eye developing; the JMA classified Haiyan as a typhoon later that day.
 On November 6, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assigned the storm the local name Yolanda as it approached the Philippine Area of Responsibility.